- US Online Poker

-Yes, sports betting could go live in January 2020.
+Yes, sports betting went live in December 2019.

 The New Hampshire Lottery Commission oversees and regulates legal sports betting in the state.

-DraftKings Sportsbook will offer its online/mobile platform to bettors statewide, and up to 10 brick-and-mortar sportsbooks will be constructed in multiple locations.
+DraftKings Sportsbook offers its online/mobile platform to bettors statewide, and can serve up to 10 brick-and-mortar sportsbooks.
 Lottery retailers will additionally offer some form of sports lottery under a separate agreement with Greek company Intralot.

-Yes, mobile betting will soon be available in New Hampshire, alongside as many as 10 retail sportsbooks.
+Yes, mobile betting is available in New Hampshire, alongside as many as 10 retail sportsbooks.